 By Daniel Jasper

-All the dramatic real-time news coverage may leave you wondering, “Is peace between the U.S. and North Korea even possible?”
+The news coverage and analysis may leave many people wondering, “Is peace between the U.S. and DPRK even possible?”

 The answer is absolutely yes.
 And the way forward can be seen through the lens of AFSC’s experience—from the beginnings of our involvement in 1953, when we worked with refugees and families divided by the war, to our current program, which helps North Korean farmers raise farm productivity and improve food security.

-Educating policymakers in Washington, D.C. about possibilities for cooperation with North Korea is part of my work with AFSC.
+Educating policymakers in Washington, D.C. about possibilities for cooperation with DPRK is part of my work with AFSC.
 Here are just a few of the points we have been making in our meetings with the National Security Council, the State Department, and Congress about ways to pursue peace.

 Humanitarian issues are a good starting place for dialogue.